antononcube/Raku-Data-Reshapers/README.md

   - Positional-of-hashes
   - Positional-of-arrays

-The four data reshaping provided by the package over those data structures are:
+The five data reshaping provided by the package over those data structures are:

 - Cross tabulation, `cross-tabulate`
 - Long format conversion, `to-long-format`
 - Wide format conversion, `to-wide-format`
+- Join across (aka `SQL JOIN`), `join-across`
 - Transpose, `transpose`

-The first three operations are fundamental in data wrangling and data analysis; see [AA1, Wk1, Wk2, AAv1-AAv2].
+The first four operations are fundamental in data wrangling and data analysis; see [AA1, Wk1, Wk2, AAv1-AAv2].

 (Transposing of tabular data is, of course, also fundamental, but it also can be seen as a